-PROTOCOL I.4.E: Hemostatic Agents
+PROTOCOL II.4.E: Hemostatic Agents

-- SO-TAC providers while in the tactical environment may need to apply a hemostatic agent to stop massive life-threatening arterial external extremity or truncal bleeding that is uncontrolled by direct pressure, indirect pressure or tourniquet. - 2.
-Application of hemostatic agents is intended to be used in the tactical environment. - 3.
+- 1. TEMS providers may need to apply a hemostatic agent to stop massive lifethreatening arterial external extremity or truncal bleeding that is uncontrolled by direct pressure, indirect pressure or tourniquet. - 2.
+Application of hemostatic agents is intended to be used in the indirect threat environment. - 3.
 See Supplement Tactical Protocol section for protocol on usage.